aragilar/dnd-flask/data/documentation/combat.md

 #### Moving between Attacks

 If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attacks.
-For example, a  ghter who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.
+For example, a fighter who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.

 #### Using Different Speeds